culurciello/AEye/README.md

-# My2ndEye - Video Surveillance & AI Detection System
+# My2ndEye - Advanced Video Surveillance & AI Detection System

 A comprehensive cross-platform security camera system that combines high-performance video capture with advanced AI object detection and analysis.
 The system captures video streams with H.264 compression, processes them with YOLO models, and provides a complete web interface for viewing and analyzing detections.